 Scholarships For Students Pursuing a Career at UJA-Federation of New York

 We offer three scholarships for students interested in a career at UJA-Federation of New York:

 - Interning at least 10 hours a week within UJA-Federation's network of agencies or within any synagogue or day school in the five boroughs of New York City, in Long Island, or in Westchester.

 - Participating in a number of educational seminars throughout the year to grapple with some of the key challenges facing the organized Jewish community.

 - Committing to at least two years of employment within UJA-Federation’s network of agencies, or within area synagogues and day schools, after graduation.
-(This requirement is waived for rabbinical students.)
+(This requirement is waived for rabbinical and cantorial students.)

 Internships are also available for undergraduate and graduate students.